Lokiloki69/NebulaIQ-Assignments/lokesh-self-assessment.md

 ## 5. Goals & Aspirations

 ### 3-Month Goals
-- Build and deliver some complete backend features end-to-end.
+- Build and deliver complete backend features end-to-end.
-- Deepen my understanding of system design fundamentals
+- Deepen my understanding of system design.
 - Able to build the softwares or applications which are more scalable.
-- Reduce time spent debugging by improving my diagnostic tools and habits.
+- To Reduce time spent on debugging by improving my diagnostic skills.

 ### Career Direction (2-3 Years)
 I aim to become a strong **Individual Contributor backend specialist**

 ### Success Definition
 Success in this role means:
-- Becoming someone the team can rely on for backend architecture and tough problems.
+- Reaching a state where the team can rely on me for backend architecture and tough problems.
-- Delivering solid, production-ready work without needing constant guidance.
+- Delivering solid, production-ready work without constant guidance.
-- Getting more productive — building more in less time while keeping the quality high.
+- Being more productive, and building things in less time while keeping the quality high.